Quantum-Accelerators/quacc/docs/src/install/advanced/alt_workflows/overview.md

 ## Jobflow + FireWorks

-If you are affiliated with the Materials Project team at Lawrence Berkeley National Laboratory, we recommend using [Jobflow](https://github.com/materialsproject/jobflow) coupled with [FireWorks](https://github.com/materialsproject/fireworks) since it widely used there.
+If you are affiliated with the Materials Project team at Lawrence Berkeley National Laboratory, we recommend using [Jobflow](https://github.com/materialsproject/jobflow) to define the workflows coupled with [FireWorks](https://github.com/materialsproject/fireworks) to dispatch them since it widely used there.

-Pros:
+Pros (Jobflow):

+- Simple interface for defining individual jobs and workflows
+- Native support for databases
+- Directly compatible with Atomate2

+Cons (Jobflow):

+- Defining dynamic workflows with Jobflow is slightly more complex than other solutions
+- The strong emphasis on using a database can be a barrier to entry

+Pros (FireWorks):

 - FireWorks is well-suited for a variety of job management approaches
-- Simple interface for defining individual jobs and workflows via Jobflow
 - Helpful dashboard for monitoring job progress
-- Native support for databases

-Cons:
+Cons (FireWorks):

+- FireWorks documentation can be difficult to navigate without prior experience
 - FireWorks can have a steep learning curve due to its many configuration options
-- FireWorks documentation can be difficult to navigate without prior experience
-- Defining dynamic workflows with Jobflow is slightly more complex than other solutions
-- The strong emphasis on using a database can be a barrier to entry
+- The need for a connection to a database can be a challenge in certain HPC environments